 Q: What Are the Best Running Shorts?

-A: Lets face it here we do not want stylish or fashionable shorts,because just one mistake of focusing on style can cause you an injury,like chaffing which we all know cannot be assumed.go for comfort and make sure the seams are in ,material should also matter try a soft material of your pick,put in mind it is all about how you feel in it.
+A: Lets face it here we do not want stylish or fashionable shorts, because just one mistake of focusing on style can cause you an injury, like chaffing which we all know, cannot be assumed.go for comfort and make sure the seams are in ,material should also matter try a soft material of your pick, put in mind it is all about how you feel about it.

 Q: After how long should I get another pair of shorts?

-A: This depends on how durable your pair is, we normally don not advice to own only one pair, we would like you to get more than one to stop over using one, but if you have only one consider getting a great material and also mind how you wash your shorts.
+A: This depends on how durable your pair is, we normally do not advice to own only one pair, we would like you to get more than one to stop overusing one, but if you have only one consider getting a great material and also mind how you wash your shorts.